Zren/zren.github.io/_posts/2018-11-17-exploring-plasmas-systray-widget.md

 ## The System Tray Widget

 The System Tray widget is a specical beast.
 In order for it to work, it needs to embed other widgets inside itself (like the panel).
-It embeds the Volume widget, the Network widget, the Notification widget, etc. Normal widget's (aka applets) cannot do this.
+It embeds the Volume widget, the Network widget, the Notification widget, etc. Normal widgets (aka applets) cannot do this.
 It needs to be a special [ContainmentInterface](https://github.com/KDE/plasma-framework/blob/master/src/scriptengines/qml/plasmoid/containmentinterface.h#L51) instead of the standard [AppletInterface](https://github.com/KDE/plasma-framework/blob/master/src/scriptengines/qml/plasmoid/appletinterface.h) that a widget uses.

 To get around this, the System Tray widget has a public "container" widget under the namespace `org.kde.plasma.systray`, which has some C++ magic to load a single private widget `org.kde.plasma.private.sytray`.